 GLOW and YMLP Satellite Clubs are more flexible in their responsibilities, and while they have the opportunity to receive more tangible support from YMCA, they also have the option of creating their own club experience.
 Satellite clubs are welcomed to participate in meetings and events held by their local Regional Club, but they are expected to take part in the service projects organized by this same local Regional Club.
 Satellite clubs also have the opportunity of transition into Regional Club in the future years.

 WHO DO WE WORK WITH?

-- GLOW & YMLP clubs are operated and staffed by 15 adults comprising YMCA staff, Peace Corps volunteers, and GLOW and YMLP camper alumni.
+- GLOW & YMLP clubs are operated and staffed by several adults comprising YMCA staff, Peace Corps volunteers, and GLOW and YMLP camper alumni.
 Clubs are developed and operated by YMCA with partnership from Peace Corps.

-- We have worked together with our friends at the US Embassy since the beginning of the YMLP and GLOW program.
+- We have also worked together with our friends at the US Embassy since the beginning of the YMLP and GLOW program.